 Robert Mathew Entman

-- J.B. and Maurice C. Shapiro Professor of Media and Public Affairs; Professor of International Affairs
+J.B. & Maurice C. Shapiro Professor Emeritus of Media & Public Affairs

 Robert M. Entman is J.B. and M.C.
 Shapiro Professor of Media and Public Affairs and Professor of International Affairs at The George Washington University.
 His newest book is Scandal and Silence: Media Responses to Presidential Misconduct (Polity, 2012).
 Dr. Entman's Projections of Power: Framing News, Public Opinion and US Foreign Policy (University of Chicago, 2004) is winner of the 2011 Graber Award for Outstanding Book from the Political Communication Section of the American Political Science Association (APSA).
 He is working on a new book tentatively entitled Media Biases.